ClickCease

 Probabilistic Solutions

-Probabilistic identity graphs can be highly effective, but they inherently rely on correlations and likelihoods.
-Since the graph's connections and risk scores are based on probabilities derived from massive datasets, any systematic shift or corruption in the underlying data—such as a large-scale synthetic identity fraud ring or a major data breach—can disproportionately skew the probabilities.
+Probabilistic identity graphs can be highly effective, but as the name suggest, they rely on correlations and likelihoods.
+Large scale changes to the underlying data, such as a major data breach can skew the probabilities and lead to false outcomes.
 While it generates an accurate risk score, it can be challenging to definitively pinpoint why a specific transaction or user was flagged, making audit and compliance more complex.
 The score is a likelihood, not a hard-and-fast proof.

 In contrast, a deterministic identity graph, is based on a set of provable, non-negotiable assertions and authoritative data links (e.g., direct carrier/telecom data, bank data, and government records).